 Students are required to clean laboratories and/or clinics at the end of the teaching day.
 Dental Assisting students are to be present at general cleaning every Wednesday Afternoon Failure to be present will result in the student cleaning his/her laboratory or all the laboratories/clinic (up to one week) of the department of Dental Sciences or community work.
-Students transgressing this rule for a third, or more, time will be referred to the Registrar Academic for institutional disciplinary action.
+Students transgressing this rule will be referred to the Registrar Academic for institutional disciplinary action.
 In those instances, where discipline is of a serious nature or that the student concerned has been found guilty of a similar offence, the matter will be referred to the DUTs disciplinary tribunal.